ikawrakow/ik_llama.cpp/github-data/discussions/258 - Quick-start Guide coming over from llama.cpp and ktransformers!.md

 Anyway, just wanted to say "thanks" and share my excitement 💯.
 Any tips, insights or discussion would be welcome.

+> 👤 **cmoncure** replied on **2025-06-25** at **22:33:44**
+>
+> Great post.
+Your perf results track with my similar system (EPYC 9175F), with your PP about 1.3x bigger than mine at low context, I guess due to having 32 cores to my 16.
+All your remarks about command line flags impact on performance track with my observations.
+I don't know how to make it run faster so I will just recommend that applying a permanent repack to the quant is fairly easy and straightforward so consider it when you're bored of waiting for -rtr.

 > 👤 **sousekd** replied on **2025-06-27** at **23:10:41**
 >